Trial & Error (TV series): Development

 In August 2015, it was announced that NBC had given the production, then titled The Trial, a put pilot commitment.
 The episode was set to be written and executive produced by Jeff Astrof and Matt Miller, from Warner Bros.
 Television.
 The following January, NBC gave the production an official pilot order, with Jeffrey Blitz set to direct the pilot episode.
 In May 2016, the production received a series order from NBC, now titled Trial & Error, with Barge Productions and Good Session Productions also serving as production companies.
 The first season premiered on March 14, 2017.

 On May 20, 2017, Trial & Error was renewed for a second season consisting of ten episodes.
 The season features the subtitle Lady, Killer, and premiered on July 19, 2018.
 On August 7, 2018, NBC's option to renew the series for a potential third season had expired, with the rights reverting to Warner Bros.
 Television.
 Although the main cast's contracts had yet to expire, the series was being shopped around to other networks and streaming services.
 The series was officially cancelled on January 16, 2019 after Warner Bros. failed to find a new broadcaster for the series.
 Warner Bros. remained "open to continuing the series should an opportunity arise in the future."

 Casting

 In February 2016, it was announced that Steven Boyer, John Lithgow, Sherri Shepherd, Jayma Mays, Nicholas D'Agosto, and Krysta Rodriguez had joined the main cast of the pilot.
 The main cast all returned for the second season, except Lithgow, who only had a single season commitment to the series, and Rodriguez.
-NBC chairman Bob Greenblatt felt there was the potential for Lithgow to appear in a couple episodes of the second season, though his eventual appearances were by way of archived footage from the first season.
+NBC chairman Bob Greenblatt felt there was potential for Lithgow to appear in a couple episodes of the second season, though his eventual appearances were by way of archived footage from the first season.
 Kristin Chenoweth was cast in February 2018 as the new character accused of murder and set to stand trial.
 Amanda Payton also joins the cast for the second season as the host of a podcast covering the new trial.